From a distance, it often looks like mossy rock or bone. Up close it appears to be covered in tiny flowers. So what is coral?

 A coral is a round body, topped with a mouth, surrounded by a ring of tentacles.
 Inside there is a simple gut, lined with long threads of tissue that help digest the coral’s food.
 Reef building corals lay down a skeleton of calcium carbonate – essentially rock.

 The secret to their success is in their relationship with a plant.
 Living right inside their cells are tiny algae, plant cells known as symbionts.
 Like all plants, they photosynthesise .
-Using energy from the sun, they produce sugars, enough food for themselves and for their coral host.
-Its extraordinary biology where the algae get a home and the coral gets up to 90% of its food.
+Using energy from the sun, they produce sugars, enough food for both themselves and for their host.
+It’s extraordinary biology where the algae get a home and the coral gets up to 90% of its food.
 And together they build the reef.

 The best places to enjoy superb, bustling and colorful coral gardens are: